 It’s frustrating to put the time and effort into improving your appearance, only to be disappointed in the long-term results.
 That’s why we offer breast revision, breast implant revision, and breast augmentation repair for women who have concerns with previous breast procedures.
 Whether changes have appeared over time — or you were never satisfied in the first place — we can help.
 While many surgeons offer breast procedures, breast revision requires a higher level of skill and experience.
 Dr. Caridi specializes in helping women find the satisfaction they hoped for and deserve.
+He strives to deliver the best breast revision Austin has to offer.
 We would love to speak with you about your personal situation, and discuss how he can help.

 Every woman is unique, and every breast revision is different.
 Below, you’ll find answers to many of your questions about the process.

 While breast implants don’t have an expiration date, they do wear out and are more likely to develop a crack or hole in the implant shell as time passes.
 An experienced surgeon will be able to tell you if and when you should replace your old implants.
 It is uncommon for patients to voluntarily have their breast implants replaced if they are happy with how they look and feel.
 The most common reasons to have your implants replaced is breast contracture, breast implant deflation, your breast implants are over 15 years old and noticeably different, or you are already considering having a breast revision during which the surgeon can easily exchange your breast implants.